EmanueleFrancazi/IGB-and-Normalization/README.md

 # Algorithms

-This repository contains code to reproduce experiments analyzing the effects of normalization layers on IGB (Invariant Gradient-Based).
+This repository contains code to reproduce experiments analyzing the effects of normalization layers on IGB (Initial Guessing Bias).
 The code structure is designed to ensure compatibility with external repositories/projects with minimal edits, allowing for the extension of experiments and the study of IGB across different projects.

 **Note:** The codes in the `MultiModels` folder import modules from the `utils` folder.
 Runs must be launched from the project root directory (where `MultiModels/` and `utils/` are subdirectories) to use absolute imports.